 Sanquin's logo

-Sanquin’s logo, a stylised pelican with a drop of blood on its chest, refers to the legend of the Dalmatian pelican.
+Sanquin’s logo, a stylised pelican, refers to the legend of the Dalmatian pelican.
 This pelican is said to have fed her starving young with her own blood.
 Just as the mother pelican so selflessly saved the lives of her offspring, so do generous donations of blood save the lives of patients.